TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

 --8<-- "includes/radarr/imdb-vs-tmdb.md"

-!!! warning "Please note that folder names are created in the database whenever the movie is added to Radarr and it may be missing or incorrect at that time, resulting in your folder having a blank ID.:bangbang:<br><br>If you instead add it to the filename, the IMDb/TMDb ID will be freshly pulled for any download or upgrade."
+!!! warning "Please note that folder names are created in the database when the movie is added to Radarr, and the ID may be missing or wrong at that time.
+This could result in your folder having a blank ID. :bangbang:<br><br>If you add the ID to the filename instead, the IMDb/TMDb ID will be pulled fresh for any download or upgrade."

 === "Standard Folder"

-    Minimum needed and recommended
+    The minimum needed and recommended format

     ```bash
     {{ radarr['naming']['radarr-naming']['folder']['default'] }}